Skip to main content

 JEE Advanced Patterns (2018–2024):

-• Common root problems appear in mixed difficulty sets
+• Common-root problems appear in mixed-difficulty sets.

-• Location of roots (between intervals, in specific quadrants) tested in 2020, 2023
+• Location of roots (between intervals, in specific quadrants) tested in 2020 and 2023.

-• maxima-minima with quadratic constraints is trending upward
+• Maxima–minima with quadratic constraints is trending upward.

 Content adapted based on your selected roadmap duration.
 Switch tiers using the pill selector above.